-Kombucha has proved , over decades, to have powerful immune boosting properties, which in turn bolster your natural defenses against bad bacteria and viruses that ultimately harm your health.
+Kombucha has proved , over decades, to have powerful immune boosting properties, which in turn bolster your natural defenses against the bad bacteria and viruses that ultimately harm your health.

 It's important to note that the digestive system and immune system are closely intertwined; the lining of the intestines creates antibodies that help protect the body, according to John Hopkins Medicine.
-A huge portion of the immune system is found in the gut, more specifically about 70 percent, according to a study.
+A huge portion of the immune system is found in the gut, more specifically; 70 percent, according to a study.

 Thus, optimal gut health is the key to a strong immune system.
-The fermenting bacteria in Kombucha can boost immunity, thanks to the dose of good bacteria they provide.
+The bacteria grown in Kombucha during the fermentation process can boost immunity to possible infections.

-As a result of both the raw, natural ingredients and the fermentation process, the main chemical components of Kombucha are acetic acid and a rich concentration of B-Vitamins, as well as many Digestive Enzymes, Antioxidants, Lactic and Amino acids
+As a result of both the raw, natural ingredients and the fermentation process, the main chemical components of Kombucha are acids and a rich concentration of B-Vitamins, as well as many Digestive Enzymes, Antioxidants, Lactic and Amino acids.

 Kombucha Researchers theorize that those actions may be indicative of more complex mechanisms of action related to the enzymes and complex proteins found in the tea.
 Laboratory testing showed impressive zones of inhibition in plate cultures of Kombucha inoculated with various Staphylococcus, Listeria, and Micrococcus species.

-One genus of yeast found in Kombucha, Gluconacetobacter, is responsible for catalyzing the production of Glucuronic acid in the tea.6 Glucuronic acid is known to be a potent cellular protectant, cytoplasmic membrane stabilizer, and mitochondrial enhancer.
+One genus of yeast found in Kombucha, Gluconacetobacter, is responsible for catalyzing the production of Glucuronic acid in the tea.6 Glucuronic acid is known to be a potent cellular protectant, cytoplasmic membrane stabilizer, and mitochondrial enhancer which can help reduce chances of someone getting Cancer or having Cancer spread.

 An area of specific interest for Kombucha researchers is the possible role Glucoronic acid plays in Hepatoprotection and Detoxification of the liver and blood.